TylerNP/365MM-/ExampleFlows.md

 First, Kade requests the catalog of movies to find what she has watched with `/catalog/movies`.
 Kade rates movie, A, on her account with a POST request to `/users/{id}/list/{movie_id}/rate/` with a like and movie, B, with disklike.
 Kade then receives recommendations with a GET `/recommend/{id}`

-### To Implement later
-Jake is a a new user who wants to get a list of movies to look through.
-He is a new user, so He will call